-- We'll be using Python 3.7.X.
-Python 3.6.X will also likely work.
-The code may work with Python 2.7.X, but no promises. - Starting class 3 we'll be using the Keras neural-network programming framework.
-I will be using the Tensorflow 2.2 backend.
-You may use whichever Keras backend (Theano, TensorFlow, CNTK) you like, though you may run into problems later in the course. - You will need the usual machine-learning packages: numpy, matplotlib, scikit-learn. - The final assignment may need the use of GPU resources to complete in a reasonable amount of time.
-I'm currently exploring how those resources might be made available.
+- I'll be using Python 3.10.X.
+Python 3.7-3.9 will also likely work.
+The code may work with Python 2.7.X, but no promises.
+I'm no longer testing the code on Python 2. - I won't be teaching Python syntax explicitly, unless asked. - Starting class 3 we'll be using the Keras neural-network programming framework, which is now built into Tensorflow.
+I will be using Tensorflow 2.12. - You will need the usual machine-learning packages: numpy, matplotlib, scikit-learn.

-The first 5 classes we will cover the basics of how neural networks work.
+The first 4 classes we will cover the basics of how neural networks work.
 The second half of the course will be a survey of many of the types of neural networks.
-Ask guestions!
+Ask questions!